In Assam, rebel Ulfa-I eyes divisions in bid to revive its flagging influence

 The Bangladesh factor

-Prior to its split in 2011, Ulfa had significant presence in Bangladesh.
+Prior to its split in 2011, Ulfa had significant presence in Bangladesh, with several camps and business operations.
 However, with Sheikh Hasina’s Awami League coming to power in 2008, the situation changed dramatically.
-The pro-India prime minister shut down the outfit’s camps, arrested several leaders, and forced many others to flee the country.
+The pro-India prime minister’s government shut down the outfit’s camps, arrested several leaders, and forced many others to flee the country.

 “But with this month’s sudden change of leadership in the neighbouring country that resulted in Hasina fleeing to India and an interim government taking charge, Ulfa-I could have decided to spread terror on Independence Day by planting multiple bombs to show Dhaka that it’s still relevant, and maybe find some favourable response to starting operations there in the future,” said another police official requesting anonymity.

-Anup Chetia, former general secretary of Ulfa, said: “I don’t think bomb threats and the Sibsagar incidents are aimed at hurting the investment scenario in Assam or aimed at extortions.
+Anup Chetia, former general secretary of Ulfa, offered his perspective on the recent events: “I don’t think the bomb threats and the Sibsagar incidents are aimed at hurting the investment scenario in Assam or aimed at extortions.
 It is likely that they placed the devices to show that the outfit still has presence at many places across Assam and it has still influence.”

 As Assam grapples with these renewed security challenges, CM Sarma made fresh appeals this week for Ulfa-I to come to the negotiating table, suggesting that back-channel negotiations are underway.